 All the above scenarios may cost you financially.

-These costs include closing costs, real estate agent commissions, property taxes, lawyer fees, renovation costs, moving costs, etc.
+These include closing costs, real estate agent commissions, property taxes, lawyer fees, renovation costs, moving costs, etc.

 It is worth noting that the first few years of mortgage payments are structured so that you are paying a lot more in interest payments and a lot less in principal.